scheinerman/SimplexTableaux.jl/docs/src/tutorial.md

 The steps in the Simplex Method are:

 1. Select a feasible starting basis.
 (If there is no such basis, the LP is infeasible.)
 2. Find a column headed by a positive number.
-(If there is none, the LP has reached an optimal state.)
+(If there are none, the LP has reached an optimal state.)
-3. Form the ratios between the righthand column and the positive members of the columns selected in step 2.
+3. Form the ratios between the righthand column and the positive members of the column selected in step 2.
-4. Pivot on whichever entry in the selected column gives the lowest value.
+4. Pivot on whichever entry in the selected column gives the lowest ratio.
 (If there are no positive numbers in the selected column, the LP is unbounded.)
 5. Go to step 2.

 ### Manual execution of the Simplex Algorithm